 Fresh produce now makes up about one-third of our annual inventory.
 Produce is one of the best products for the Foodbank to obtain and distribute, not only because it is wholesome and nutritious, but also because it is the most readily available.
 Research from Feeding America has identified more than six billion domestic pounds of unutilized fresh produce annually.
 The Foodbank continues to develop strategies to capture significant portions of this valuable surplus.
 In addition to our regularly scheduled deliveries, a series of specialized produce distribution programs allow the Foodbank to provide more fresh food to low-income clients and improve access to food for under-served populations.

-The Foodbank launched Urban Farms of Central Ohio (UFCO), LLC, a venture of the agriculture, government, business and nonprofit communities.
-UFCO seeks to transform the communities surrounding our farm sites into thriving neighborhoods where residents have improved access to food resources, opportunities for job training, and overall improved engagement with community projects.
-You can learn more about UFCO and its first location, The Clarfield Farm, here.
+The Foodbank launched Urban Farms of Central Ohio (UFCO), a venture of the agriculture, government, business and nonprofit communities in late 2012.
+UFCO seeks to provide underserved communities with increased access to local produce, jobs and job training, and education about fresh produce and improved diet by operating as a non-profit urban farming business on vacant and/or underutilized land.
+To learn more about UFCO and its first site, the Clarfield Farm, please click here.

 Produce Express is a fresh produce delivery program that services our emergency feeding pantries and soup kitchens.
 The program allows our partner agencies the chance to provide fresh fruits and vegetables to families and individuals in need, on a regular basis, in addition to non-perishable food items.